-Laura Marie Rocks Nude Panties & ‘Cute Lil Top’
+Laura Marie Rocks Nude Panties & 'Cute Lil Top'

 "Gorgeous, cute angel.
 I love you," a third user wrote.

-“You are so beautiful,” a fourth person commented.
+"You are so beautiful," gushed a fourth person.

-The model doesn’t appear to have any qualms when it comes to flashing her flawless figure in revealing ensembles for her online shares.
-She’s become known for sporting body-baring looks in nearly all of her uploads.
+Laura doesn't appear to have any qualms when it comes to flashing her flawless figure in revealing ensembles for her online shares.
+She's become known for sporting body-baring looks in nearly all of her uploads.

-As previously reported by The Inquisitr, Laura recently piqued the interest of her followers when she opted for a barely there red lingerie set with thong panties and a matching garter belt.
+As previously reported by The Inquisitr, she recently piqued the interest of her followers when she opted to post a photo of herself wearing a barely there red lingerie set with thong panties and a matching garter belt.
 That post has reeled in more than 18,000 likes and over 240 comments thus far.